-Vinyl Top: 1967 Pontiac Executive 6P Safari Station Wagon – Sold!
+Eight Months Gone: 1967 Pontiac Executive 6P Safari Station Wagon – Sold?

-The late sixties full-size Pontiacs look fast standing still, even the Safari wagons such as this example.
+Late sixties full-size Pontiacs look fast standing still, even the Safari wagons such as this example.
 This never restored survivor is a looker with what must be a very rare full vinyl top.
 If you are in the market for a sixties vintage, unrestored station wagon this might make an awesome addition to your garage.
-Good luck with the purchase!

 Here’s the seller’s description: